 Tickets from just £3 plus free events and exhibitions.
 Check out full listings below.

-Queer Contact 2015 was made possible with the support of the Wellcome Collection, Manchester Pride, Southbank Centre, Pink Fringe, Brighton Dome, Word of Warning, IHSSR/MMU, The BFI, Film Hub NWC, MacDonald Hotels and Resorts, Sexuality Summer School at University of Manchester, Apples and Snakes, Camden People’s Theatre, Royal Exchange Theatre, MDI, The Lesbian and Gay Foundation, George House Trust, The Albert Kennedy Trust, LGBT Youth North West, Cake Tin Foundation, Queer Media Festival, The Village Business Association, and Barefoot Wine.
+Queer Contact Festival 2016 has been made possible with the support of The Heritage Lottery Fund, Manchester Pride/Superbia, Poptastic, Word of Warning, The Sexuality Summer School at University of Manchester, Humanities in Public, Manchester Metropolitan University, Band on the Wall, LGBT Foundation, HOME, RNCM, Bar Pop, Apples and Snakes, the Writing School at MMU, Royal Exchange Theatre, George House Trust, The Albert Kennedy Trust, LGBT Youth North West, Cake Tin Foundation, Richmond Tea Rooms, Royal Exchange Theatre, and Barefoot Wine.

-Queer Contact 2015 Media Partners were DIVA, Gay Times, Canal Street, Gaydio, SEEN Liverpool and La Vida.
+Queer Contact 2016 Media Partners are DIVA, Gay Times, Canal Street, and Gaydio.

-Queer Contact 2015 was produced for Contact by Barry Priest.
+Queer Contact 2016 is produced by Barry Priest.